Algonkian Novel Writing and MS Revision Courses

 He is the founder and director of Algonkian Writer Conferences and its associated events.
 In his capacity as the director of the New York Pitch Conference he works with senior publishing house editors to locate and tap potential in budding new authors working in a variety of genres including upmarket literary and general fiction, serious and light women's fiction, narrative non-fiction, historical fiction, mystery, SF and fantasy.

-Michael also contributes as editor and publisher to several journals and literary projects, including but not limited to Del Sol Press, The Potomac Journal of Poetry and Politics, Double Room, and the Del Sol Review.
+Michael also contributes as editor and publisher to several journals and literary projects, including but not limited to Del Sol Press and the Del Sol Review.
 His own work has appeared in such literary journals as the North American Review, Quarterly West, Pittsburgh Quarterly, The Literary Review, American Way Magazine, and Conjunctions.
 His novel, ALL THE DARK WE WILL NOT SEE, is published by Serving House Books.
 He was one of the winners of the first Imitation William Faulkner Contest sponsored by the University of Mississippi, and has served as judge for various writing contests, including the Writer's Digest Finalist Prize for best short fiction.